In most of the other DGI Lessons, we’ve talked about reasons to buy a stock:

 For example, during weak economic times, a company may temporarily freeze its dividend.
 Many companies did that in 2008-09, and it was a prudent move.
 Then after the economic crisis and recession passed, they resumed their annual dividend increases.
-Obviously, such situations would require case-by-case analysis.
+Obviously, such situations require case-by-case analysis.

 Key Takeaways from this Lesson

-4. Dividend growth portfolios normally do not have a great deal of turnover.
+- Dividend growth portfolios normally do not have a great deal of turnover.
 You are a collector of income-producing stocks rather than a trader.

-5. Nevertheless, there will be instances where the best thing to do to reach your long-range goals is to sell or trim a position rather than hold onto it.
-You should spell out your selling guidelines in your business plan.
+- Articulate your selling guidelines in your business plan.
 Then you can consult your plan to remind yourself of how you analyzed these issues when you were calm rather than just reacting when a situation pops up.